Completing the National Volunteer Standards to achieve the National Volunteer Certificate

-This guidance is designed to help you to gather the evidence to show how you meet the Volunteer Certificate Standards.
+This guidance is designed to help you to gather the evidence to show how you meet the National Volunteer Standards and achieve the National Volunteer Certificate

 You will need to complete your organisation’s induction which will provide some evidence towards the standards.
-You will also need to complete the e-Learning for Healthcare modules which will provide knowledge and help with understanding in your volunteer role.
+You will also need to complete the e-Learning for Healthcare sessions that cover the core standards and which will provide knowledge and help with understanding in your volunteer role.

-There are 6 core standards, and this is what they look like:
+There are 6 core standards which should be completed by all volunteers and which form the National Volunteer Certificate.
+When you open them up, this is what they look like:

 Evidence is what you need to show your manager or supervisor how you have met each of the standards.
 You can complete the standards in any order, but you will need to complete all of them.